Zhang Yongming: Aftermath

 During his trial, it was reported that Zhang refused to apologize for the killings and did not show any remorse.
-He was executed on January 10, 2013.
+He was executed on 10 January 2013.

 Twelve police officers were penalized for dereliction of duty regarding the murders, including Da Qiming, Jinning police chief, and Zhao Huiyun, head of the Jincheng Township police station, who were both dismissed from office.
+The police defended their actions by claiming that the disappearances weren't as high of a priority as the local drug abuse at the time.